 Not every employer would be open to knowing you are having side hustles, as it may easily be blamed for a missed deadline or a scrappy output.
 Before you sign up for another contract, be sure to have read and understood the stipulations in your first one.
 Some companies lay clear rules on having employees get second jobs, like not working for a competitor.

 So, it would be best to be careful and cautious as you tread two different paths at once.
-No, it’s not about deceit or lying - granted you’re doing this for the right reasons.
+No, it’s not about deceit or lying - granting you’re doing this for the right reasons.
 Always make sure your presence is felt in both companies (which isn’t much of a problem right now because you’re working remotely) and you deliver exceptional results.

 And remember to always check your email recipients.
 Sending a “confidential” document to the wrong boss won’t certainly work in your favor.